 There is a legal difference between volunteering and doing voluntary work.
 Voluntary worker is under a contractual obligation to the charity.
 This is not allowed for visitors.
 There is a special visa for this type of work – see Tier 5 voluntary worker.

-How immigration solicitors can help with visitor visa applications
+How immigration solicitors can help with UK visitor visa applications

 Consultation on the best strategy